-This Mint Lemonade is without a doubt the most refreshing drink ever!
+This Mint Lemonade is the most refreshing drink ever!
 Cheap to make and easy enough to mix up in just five minutes (active time), it’ll become your go-to drink for hot summer days!

 Did you ever buy mint for a recipe and have some left over afterward?
 What the heck do you do with leftover mint?